108

 - Vinegar

-- Fabric Softener (Store Bought or a DIY version described below)
+- Fabric Softener (I used a DIY version described below)

 - Spray Bottle- Originally, I dumped out my Febreze bottle and used it for this spray, but then I found these glass spray bottles on Amazon, and I love them!